Blown To Bits

 A limited license to take notes could be very important to protecting the intellectual content of lecture materials that embody the faculty member's unfixed lecture and unpublished research, among other things.

 One final note.
-Cost of levitra, As the Advocate notes, the FinalsClub site is named after Harvard's old social clubs, which are called Final Clubs, because there once were Waiting Clubs for freshmen and sophomores while they waited to become members of the Final Clubs.
-"Finals" in Harvard lingo are the 3-hour final examinations in courses, and since more students talk about exams than clubs, over the years "Final Clubs" have come to be known as "Finals Clubs, Minnesota MN Minn.," as though they were clubs for exam preparation.
+As the Advocate notes, the FinalsClub site is named after Harvard’s old social clubs, which are called Final Clubs, because there once were Waiting Clubs for freshmen and sophomores while they waited to become members of the Final Clubs.
+“Finals” in Harvard lingo are the 3-hour final examinations in courses, and since more students talk about exams than clubs, over the years “Final Clubs” have come to be known as “Finals Clubs,” as though they were clubs for exam preparation.
 Now we have a FinalsClub site which legitimately could be thought of as an exam-preparation aid.
-There--I've said it.
+There–I’ve said it.
 Perhaps, now fixed in a tangible medium, the etymological history will be remembered.
-Billiga levitra apotek, Addendum: Here is an example that explains how odd it seems for professors to be exercising intellectual property rights over students' notes of their lectures.
-The original note-taker was Plato.
-Without him, the teachings of Socrates might not have survived, and Western philosophy might have been a very different animal.

 Friday, September 4th, 2009 by Harry Lewis

-Xenical tablet, I have blogged several times about the Google Book Settlement (type "settlement" into the search window to bring up the posts).
+I have blogged several times about the Google Book Settlement (type “settlement” into the search window to bring up the posts).
 To be brief: Google started scanning books, including copyrighted works; organizations representing authors and publishers of copyrighted books sued Google for copyright infringement; the three parties have worked out their differences behind closed doors, producing a very long settlement agreement, which is now public; the matter now sits on the desk of a federal judge, Denny Chin, who must either approve or disapprove the settlement document (he cannot edit it).
 Because it is a class action lawsuit, members of the class are invited to tell Judge Chin what they think.
 The deadline for that is today.
-A number of objections have been filed; it appears that a group of distinguished authors and academics, including Jacques Barzun, Oregon OR Ore., Harold Bloom, and Harvard colleagues Steven Ozment, Mary Ann Glendon, and Ruth Wisse is also planning to file (pdf of notice here).
+A number of objections have been filed; it appears that a group of distinguished authors and academics, including Jacques Barzun, Harold Bloom, and Harvard colleagues Steven Ozment, Mary Ann Glendon, and Ruth Wisse is also planning to file (pdf of notice here).

 The Honorable Denny Chin

-% Office of J. Xenical tablet, Michael McMahon, Clerk
+% Office of J. Michael McMahon, Clerk

 U.S. District Court, Southern District of New York